ludo6577/VrMultiplatform/README.md

 #### 3) Creating the build script

-Firsts lines contains your project name, bundle identifier, output folder and the output filename for all the plateforms.
+Firsts lines contains your project name, bundle identifier, output folder and the output filename for all the platforms.
 Theses informations are going to be used during the compilation:

 ```C#
 private static string bundleIdentifier = "com.MyCompany.MyProductName";